Direct Response Marketing

 The purpose of direct response marketing is to send customers targeted messages that drive a specific action – buy a product, read your marketing content, subscribe to a newsletter, refer-a-friend, or any relevant business goal.

-There are a handful of different components that make up a successful direct response marketing campaign:
+There are a handful of different components that make up a successful direct response marketing campaign.
+These include:

 Direct response marketing is aimed at targeted prospects and their specific problem or interest.